ZeroSecurity - Information Security News

 Tags: ddosDDoS for hireprison

 Christi began her InfoSec carrier at the Illinois Institute of Technology where she received her Bachelor of Science degree in Applied Cybersecurity and Information Technology.
-Her passions include learning about new threats in the security world, investing, and playing with her dog, Pablo.
+Her passions include learning about new threats, data breaches, running, and playing with her dog, Pablo.

 Recommended For You